 Agroforestry practices such as the use of shade trees are another example of an integrated practice.
 Shade trees reduce heat stress on animals and help increase productivity.
 Trees also improve the supply and quality of forage, which can help reduce overgrazing and curb land degradation.

 Livestock’s role in climate-smart practices relates primarily to the management of organic matter and nutrients.
 Several CSA practices have already been implemented.
-These practices include pasture management, zero-grazing, grassland restoration and management (e.g. sylvopastoral systems), manure management (e.g. recycling and biodigestion) and crop-livestock integration.
+These practices include pasture management, zero-grazing, grassland restoration and management (e.g. silvopastoral systems), manure management (e.g. recycling and digestion), and crop-livestock integration.

 Genetic resources and biodiversity:

-Agriculture, including livestock, forestry, aquaculture and fisheries, depends on the three components of biodiversity: the diversity of species, the diversity within each species and the diversity of ecosystems.
-Genetic resources for food and agriculture play a crucial role in food security, nutrition and livelihoods and in the provision of environmental services.
-They are key components of sustainability, resilience and adaptability in production systems.
-They underpin the ability of crops, livestock, aquatic organisms and forest trees to withstand a range of harsh conditions.
+Agriculture, including livestock, forestry, aquaculture, and fisheries, depends on the three components of biodiversity: the diversity of species, the diversity within each species, and the diversity of ecosystems.
+Genetic resources for food and agriculture play a crucial role in food security, nutrition, and livelihoods, and the provision of environmental services.
+They are key components of sustainability, resilience, and adaptability in production systems.
+They underpin the ability of crops, livestock, aquatic organisms, and forest trees to withstand a range of harsh conditions.

 Fisheries and aquaculture: